Jknepper1/aphasia-analysis/README.md

 - The command will look like `eval @ =t*PAR: +u +leng` if you only select the participant type when using the GUI. (recomended)

 You should now have a spreadsheet generate as an output with a row for each .cha file you inserted into the EVAL command

+For more information on the results of the EVAL command go to section 8.5.1 in [this manual.](https://talkbank.org/0info/manuals/CLAN.pdf)